rosin-project/ros2_launch_checker/README.md

 # ROS2 launch checker

-ROS2 are made of different artifacts, and there are some name matchings among those files that can fail.
+ROS2 packages are made of different artifacts, and there are some name matchings among those files that can fail.
 This script aims to verify them.

-Given a ROS2 package, it checks that all the
+Given a ROS2 package, it checks that all the `node_executable`s on any launch files are correctly defined either in a `CMakeLists.txt` file or in the `setup.py` file.
+If there is any mismatch, name suggestions are provided.

-**WARNING: this script executes your setup.py files, if any.
-Use with caution and under your risk.**
+**WARNING: this script executes files called `setup.py`, if any.
+Use under your own risk.**

 ## Installation